 A family member, who asked for anonymity for fear of retribution, told CPJ in October 2016 that Alsingace was not receiving adequate medical care, including for injuries suffered during torture.
 According to findings by the Bahrain Independent Commission of Inquiry, Alsingace was "sexually molested with a finger thrust into his anus" and repeatedly beaten with fists and batons.
 One officer placed a pistol in his mouth and said, "I wish I could empty it in your head."
 Security forces threatened to rape his daughter, the inquiry found.
 The commission was established by King Hamad bin Isa Al Khalifa in June 2011 to investigate the 2011 protest movement and subsequent crackdown, including allegations of abuse of prisoners such as Alsingace.
 Its findings and recommendations, based on interviews with inmates, officials, witnesses, and human rights defenders, were officially endorsed by King Hamad in November 2011.

-In March 2017, Alsingace was treated for severe dehydration at a military hospital, according to Pen International and the Gulf Center for Human Rights.
+In March 2017, Alsingace was treated for severe dehydration at a military hospital, according to PEN International and the Gulf Centre for Human Rights.
 The rights groups added that authorities prevented Alsingace from attending a medical appointment that month after he refused to go to the examination in a prison uniform and handcuffs.

 A family member told CPJ in late 2018 that authorities refused Alsingace visits as well as access to medical treatment, toiletries, and hygienic products, including caps for his crutches.
+(In September 2020, Alsingace was finally given caps but they broke within a week, the family member told CPJ that same month.)
 The family member said Alsingace fainted from vertigo in October 2018 but that authorities still refused to transfer him to a prison clinic.